 Overall record: 4-1

-Other Notable Games: Texas at Kansas St., Missouri at Ole Miss, Providence at Xavier, Indiana at Minnesota, Baylor at Oklahoma, Washington at Colorado, VCU at St. Joe's
+Other Notable Games: Texas at Kansas St., Michigan St. at Wisconsin, Missouri at Ole Miss, Providence at Xavier, Indiana at Minnesota, Baylor at Oklahoma, Washington at Colorado, VCU at St. Joe's

 What underrated player earned his bust?

 Billy Baron, Canisius, G – Meet Baron Von Gunner, the Golden Griffins' senior star and one the of nation's most efficient scorers.
 The son of former Rhode Island head honcho and current Canisius coach Jim Baron and brother of ex-Rhode standout Jimmy Baron, younger Billy has traveled a winding road to stardom.
 Before finding his groove in Buffalo, he first committed to Virginia before transferring to URI to play for his dad, a very rocky time.
 Now reunited in Western New York, the father/son duo are thriving.
 Compared to Doug McDermott, the spotlight on the point guard is much dimmer, but, statistically speaking, he's every bit as productive.
 Baron has swished 20 or more points in 18 games, drilled 44.2 percent from three, 90.5 percent from the charity stripe, grabbed 4.8 boards per game and dished out 4.7 assists per game.
 In short, the kid can simply ball.
 He's the reason why Canisius, at 10-2, is all alone atop the Metro.